Cherreads

 Squelch!

 The tip of the staff pierces her chest with a sickening crack, the sharp wood puncturing through her rips like they were paper.
-Daniel feels the cold resistance of bone giving way, blood spurts from the wound, splattering across Daniel's hands, face and the ground beneath them.

 The crimson splatter is a grotesque explosion out of her heart—her life leaving her body, the metallic scent filling the air.